ARMmbed/icetea/doc/plugin_framework.md

 into attribute name.

 ### Allocator
-Allocators are utilities used by the IcedTea ResourceProvider class to allocate resources needed by the test bench.
+Allocators are utilities used by the Icetea ResourceProvider class to allocate resources needed by the test bench.
 These resources are usually devices or processes being tested (DUT:s).
 The plugin framework provides a way to implement custom allocators so that developers can